your shopping cart is empty.

 Galley Layout

 Also known as a parallel or corridor layout, the galley layout features two facing walls of cabinetry and appliances, with a walkway in between.
-Ideal for long, narrow spaces, this design incorporates counter space and storage into the same footprint as a linear kitchen.
+(Ideally, there’s at least four feet of space here.)
+Great for long, narrow spaces, this design incorporates counter space and storage into the same footprint as a linear kitchen.
 Keep one side dedicated to cooking and the other to prepping, washing, and refrigeration.

 Island or Peninsula Additions